icg-gravwaves/lisa_premerger_paper/_sources/Parameter_Estimation/Making_Skymaps/README.md

 # Generating sky maps

+PAGE UNDER CONSTRUCTION

 > 📝 The sky maps are generated using a different environment that is specified in `skymap_env.yml`.
 Once installed, this can be activated using `conda activate pycbc-pre-merger-skymap`.
-See the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for how to create a conda environment from a YAML file.

 Generating the sky maps requires the merged result files, for details see [this section](#producing-merged-result-files).
 Once these have been generated, the sky map files for a given injection and PSD are produced by running the following command: